nagasudhirpulla/taming_python/blog/skills/oauth_authorize_code_flow.md

 ## Client application implementation in python flask
 * All the OAuth 2.0 workflow is implemented in the server using the `authlib` module
 * Ensure flask, authlib and requests modules are installed using the command `python -m pip install flask authlib requests`
-* The server uses flask session to login the user into the
+* The server uses flask session to create a user login session in the flask application after successful user login at the OAuth server

 ```py
 """Python Flask WebApp OAuth 2.0 Authorization code flow example